vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 ## How is works

-1. You execute the code on your laptop.
+1. Execute the .py script on your laptop.
 2. Start the bot in Telegram.
 The name is "SlotBookingBot"
 3. Type "Start searching"
 4. A new page in Google chrome browser will appear with Statens Vegvesens web page.
 You have 80 seconds to authorize and find a driving school you want to find a place in.